🌐 Network Fix

 What This Error Means

-Your default gateway is what connects your computer to the internet (usually your router).
+Your default gateway is the device that connects your computer to the internet — usually your router.

-ℹ️ This is usually a connection issue — not a serious problem.
+ℹ️ This is usually a temporary network issue and not a serious problem.

 Why This Happens